LinuxForHealth/docs/source/deployment/compose.rst

 Overview
 ========

-LinuxForHealth (LFH) pyconnect provides an out-of-the-box Docker Compose configuration with support for `profiles <https://docs.docker.com/compose/profiles/>`_ that enable deploying specific support services in addition to pyconnect.
+LinuxForHealth (LFH) connect provides an out-of-the-box Docker Compose configuration with support for `profiles <https://docs.docker.com/compose/profiles/>`_ that enable deploying specific support services in addition to connect.
 We will go through the supported profiles and usage below.

 Starting the LFH Compose Stack
 ==============================